 Not sold as Japanese-style, this is more of a hybrid which combines the weight and forged handle of a modern kitchen knife with the sleek shaped blade of a ‘deba’ style Japanese knife.
 This, paired with a great balance makes the knife easy to rock from the tip to the heel of the blade so it’s an excellent knife for slicing skinnier ingredients like carrots or celery sticks.

-Best bits: Clever blade design that helps ingredients easily slide off after chopping
+Pros: Clever blade design that helps ingredients easily slide off after chopping

 Our test team had their reservations about the grooved blade, but credit where it’s due – this was the only knife out of 15 that butternut squash didn’t annoyingly stick to.
 Also, with one of the most grippable rubber handles we tried, this knife would be a great buy for a veg-centric cook who is honing their knife skills.